Kulvadhu (TV series)

 Kulvadhu is an Indian Marathi language television series which aired on Zee Marathi.
 It starred Poorva Gokhale and Subodh Bhave in lead roles.
 It is produced by Mahesh Tagde and directed by Jitendra Gupta under the banner of Applause Entertainment.
 It premiered from 17 November 2008 by replacing Ya Sukhano Ya.
-It ended on 12 June 2010 completing 490 episodes.
+It ended on 12 June 2010 after completing 490 episodes.

 Plot

 The story of a simple girl Devyani belonging to the family of Deshmukhs that lay great emphasist on Values and Principles.
 She is highly unassuming and under confident, but over time stands up to fight for the dignity of her family and herself and emerges as a strong woman.
 On the other hand there is an affluent family of Ranveer Rajeshirke who heads a huge business empire: The Rajeshirke Group of Companies, that stands at the top.
 The younger son of the family Vikramaditya gets into a dispute with Devyani over the procurement of a land, being used to run a school.
 Devyani is a teacher at this school and fights back to protect the land.